What do you need to join BSV Belsen?

 1. Membership is terminated by:

-a. death / b. voluntary withdrawal / c. exclusion
+a.
+Death / b.
+Voluntary resignation / c.
+Expulsion

-2. Voluntary resignation may only be made by written declaration effective as of the last day of a quarter.
-The Executive Board may allow exceptions.
-For minors and persons with limited legal capacity, the consent of the legal representative is required.
+2. Voluntary withdrawal from the association is only possible by written declaration at the end of a quarter.
+The managing board may grant exceptions.
+For minors and persons with limited legal capacity, the consent of their legal representative is required.

-3. A member who violates the reputation or interests of the association, its statutes, or resolutions may be expelled by the Board of Directors.
-The expelled member shall have the right to appeal to the next general meeting, which will make the final decision.
+3. A member who acts against the reputation or interests of the association, its statutes, or resolutions may be expelled by the board.
+The expelled member has the right to appeal to the next general meeting, which will make the final decision.

-4. Honorary membership expires upon death, voluntary withdrawal, loss of civil rights, or conduct detrimental to the association.
-The decision shall be made as per § 9.
+4. Honorary membership terminates upon death, voluntary resignation, loss of civil rights, or conduct detrimental to the association.
+The decision is made as per § 9.

 §12 Contribution

-Each member is obligated to pay dues according to a separate dues policy.
-The amount of the dues is determined by the general meeting.
+Each member is obligated to pay membership fees according to a separate fee schedule.
+The amount of the fee is determined by the general meeting of members.

 1. The organs of the association are: